 The amazing fortress in the heart of Cairo city also known as the Citadel Of Saladin was built by Salah Eldin El Ayouby, at the end of the 12th century.
-He was a famous king and commander, as well as founder of the Ayyubid Dynasty.
+He was a famous king and commander, as well as the founder of the Ayyubid Dynasty.
 The Citadel witnessed numerous historical events throughout the Egyptian history.

 Egypt travel has to cover Islamic Cairo is the historic center of the Capital City of Egypt.
 When the Fatimid Caliphs conquered Egypt in 10th century they constructed a new capital to the north of the existing city to function as their administrative capital.
 They called it Al-Qahira (meaning The Vanquisher in English).

 None of Cairo Day Tours is complete without visiting Khan Al-Khalili.
 The bazaar is loud, busy, colorful, and exciting, full of all kinds of exotic goods and shiny baubles.
 You can find the typical tourist trinkets here, but don’t let them distract you from the genuinely fine shopping to be found here.

 When you visit Coptic Cairo you will have to go to The Hanging Church (Church of the Holy Virgin Mary) is the most famous site in Coptic Cairo, known by the Hanging Church.
 Its name comes from the fact that it was built on top of the walls of the 4th century B.C Roman fortress of Babylon, the remains of which are still visible about Coptic Cairo.

 The Mosque of Sultan Hassan is the Pyramid of Islamic architecture in Egypt and considered one of the largest mosques in the world, measuring 150m in length and covering an area of 7,906 sq m.
 Its walls rise to 36m high and its tallest minaret is 68m.